 This chapter provides a brief introduction to concepts and architecture of end-to-end automation management and the end-to-end automation adapter (also called the automation adapter in this document).
-For more detailed information, refer to System Automation for Multiplatforms End-to-End Automation Management.
+For more detailed information, refer to IBM Tivoli System Automation for Application Manager Administrator's and User's Guide.